 Step 8: In this step we invite the SNSF to discuss the results with us.

-Step ß: The results are summarised in a report.
-We also intend to publish the results in a scientific journal.
+Step 9: The results are summarised in a report.
+We also intend to publish the results in a scientific or scholarly journal.

-A detailed description on the methodological procedures is provided in Chapter 4!
+A detailed description on the methodological procedures is provided in Chapter 4.

 3.2 Analytical dimensions of social innovation

 We aim to demonstrate the value of SSH research by focusing on social innovation contributions from funded SNSF research as an example of one of several potential “impact dimensions”.
 By placing the analytical value creation concept of social innovation in the centre of our study, we aim in particular to analyse corresponding processes and mechanisms of knowledge creation through SNSF funding.
 Such an approach could potentially add an alternative and innovative view on the value that SNSF adds through its funding.
 Potential effects of social innovation can appear in society, in culture, business, but also in interaction with the environment.
-Therefore we take in our research design also the perceptions of the contributions of research to the development of social innovations from the perspective of non-academic partners into account.
+Therefore, we take in our research design also the perceptions of the contributions of research to the development of social innovations from the perspective of non-academic partners into account.

 The term “social innovation” is not new and not undisputed.
 It can be traced back to the early 19th century (Godin, 2012).
 References are made to eminent scholars such as Gabriel Tarde (Howaldt, Kopp and Schwarz, 2015), Karl Polanyi or Joseph Schumpeter (Moulaert et al., 2013; Howaldt and Schwarz, 2010), but until today there is no commonly shared understanding of social innovation.
 Likewise, there are only first attempts of integrating social innovation in a comprehensive innovation policy theorem (Howaldt et al., 2014).